kamui/retriable/README.md

 If you need to run a specific test with normal retry behavior, call `Retriable.reset_override` for that example and then reapply your test override afterward.

-Alternately, if you are using RSpec, you could override the Retriable confguration in your `spec_helper`.
+Alternately, if you are using RSpec, you could override the Retriable configuration in your `spec_helper`.

 ```ruby
 # spec/spec_helper.rb